NTBBloodbath/norgolith/README.md

 ## ⚡ Install

-Run `cargo install --profile optimized --path .` to compile and install Norgolith in your `~/.cargo/bin` directory.
+Run `cargo install --release --path .` to compile and install Norgolith in your `~/.cargo/bin` directory.

 ## ❄️ Developing and testing with Nix